 Bird flu spreads quickly and can affect your chicken's health within hours.
 In severe cases, without warning, chickens can die within a day.

-These are some of the symptoms to look out for: Swelling of the comb and wattles often with a purple tinge; Diarrhoea; Soft-shelled or misshapen eggs; Coughing, sneezing and nasal discharge; Disorientation; Swelling of the head and eyelids; Lack of energy and appetite.
+These are some of the symptoms to look out for: Swelling of the comb and wattles often with a purple tinge; Diarrhoea; Soft-shelled or misshapen eggs; Coughing, sneezing, and nasal discharge; Disorientation; Swelling of the head and eyelids; Lack of energy and appetite.

 It can be any one of these symptoms or a combination of them.
-However, do remember, these symptoms are also indicative of other issues that are not Bird flu.
+However, do remember, that these symptoms are also indicative of other issues that are not Bird flu.